Aleksi Malinen

-Aleksi Malinen (born 26 May 2003) is a Finnish professional ice hockey defenseman who plays for JYP Jyväskylä in Liiga.
+Aleksi Malinen (born 26 May 2003) is a Finnish former professional ice hockey defenseman who plays for JYP Jyväskylä in Liiga.
 He was selected 189th overall in the 2021 NHL Entry Draft by the New York Islanders.

 Playing career

 Malinen played 30 games in Liiga with JYP during the 2020–21 season.
 He would subsequently be selected 189th overall in the 2021 NHL Entry Draft by the New York Islanders.